Dates To Be Determined

-**Information below is pertaining to 2017, please check back in January**
+**All information below is pertaining to 2017; please check back in February 2018**

 Alfred University welcomes students to our beautiful campus each year to take part in this exciting overnight summer camp.
 This 4-day program is for students who are inquisitive and love to explore, design and want exposrure to the chemistry of light and its applications.
 It provides each participant opportunities for hands-on learning and fun.
 With a dynamic, engaging, talented and caring faculty, terrific facilities, and lovely surroundings, the Alfred University Chemistry: the Nature of Light could make this your best summer ever!